 To obtain a resident sticker, your car must be registered in Massachusetts and pay an automobile excise tax to the City of Lowell.

 Occasionally parking gates may be left open for a special event, snow or other emergency or the gate may be broken.
 Vehicles must still have the correct decal type for that lot.
-Violators will be ticketed or towed.
+Violators will be ticketed and/or towed.